 - Call in your refill or

-- Use secure messaging through the myWHS patient portal
+- If you are a current student, use secure messaging through your patient portal

-If your prescription has run out of refills, we will contact your healthcare provider for instructions.
+If your prescription has run out of refills, we will contact your healthcare provider for you.
 You may need to schedule an appointment with a healthcare provider to renew the prescription.
-Students may schedule an appointment with a provider at Watkins Health Services for convenience.
+Students may schedule an appointment with a provider at Watkins Health Services.

 Please note that Watkins Health Center hours may change due to holidays, semester breaks and the summer school session.
 This may affect the amount of time it takes to refill your prescription, so please plan refills accordingly.

 Your prescriptions from hometown providers can be transferred to our pharmacy.
 There are three options to accomplish this:

 - Call Watkins Pharmacy at 785-864-9531 and be prepared to provide the name and strength of the medication, the prescription number and the contact information for the other pharmacy.